Chattambinadu: Plot

 The movie tells the story of a village called Chembattunadu in Palakkad district of Kerala, which is popular as Chattambinadu for the presence of several goons and hooligans.
 According to retired goons Chenkeeri Madhavan and Vadival Vasu, it was the severe animosity between Mallanchira and Kattappilly families that has caused the arrival of several goons to the land, including them, which made Chattambinadu notorious.
 The film begins with Mallanchira Chandramohan's plan to sell off his mansion, to pay up his heavy debts.
 But Kattappilly Nagendran, the present leader of Kattappilly faction, plays all ways to stop the sale.
-The local police inspector informs Chandramohan about Virendra Mallaya, a dreaded gangster, who also has strong passion in real estate.
+The local police inspector informs Chandramohan about Veerendra Mallaya, a rich businessman, who is a dreaded and powerful gangster in Karnataka, who also has strong passion in real estate.
 Chandramohan approaches Mallayya, who refuses to take up the mansion in the beginning.
 But upon the request from Dr. Lakshmi, his friend, who also hails from Chattambinadu, he decides to buy the property, inviting strong opposition from Nagendran.
 Mallayya, who speaks Malayalam with strong Kannada accent, arrives at Chattambinadu along with Murukan, his secretary, who is also more like his brother.
-At Chattambinadu, he comes across Vadival Vasu and his family consisting of daughters Gowri and Meenakshi.
+At Chattambinadu, he comes across Vadival Vasu and his daughters Gowri and Meenakshi.
 To create a rift among the villagers and Mallaya, under the instruction, Dashamoolam Damu, a foolish assistant of Nagendran, on one night steals the lorry of Mallayya and drives it into the house of Vasu, demolishing it.
-However Mallayya promises to repair the house with his own money.
+However, Mallayya promises to repair the house with his own money.
 Murugan, who within this time had developed a soft feeling towards Meenakshi, takes them along with Maakri Gopalan to Mallayya's house.
 Dr. Lakshmi on her day of arrival at Chattambinadu on vacation learns from her brother that Nagendran has decided to marry her, without the approval of her parents.
 Shocked Lakshmi even witnesses Nagendran violently thrashing her fiancé, making him flee.
 Lakshmi explains her condition to Mallayya, who promises her all help.
 Gowri, who witnesses their conversation mistakes them of being in love.
 She gets jealous as she had within this time fell in love with him.

-Chandramohan, on a casual talk, tells Mallayya, about Veeru, his servant boy, who had once attacked his father Mallanchira Unnithan and ran away with all his hard earned money.
+Chandramohan, on a casual talk, tells Mallayya, about Veeru, his servant boy, who had once attacked his father Unnithan and ran away with all his hard earned money.
 Chandramohan also adds that his only aim in life is to find out Veeru and avenge him by killing him for the crime done to his father.
-Veerendra Mallaya, on hearing this story is really shocked as he is none other than Veeru, who had once ran away.
+Mallaya, on hearing this story is really shocked as he is Veeru, who had once ran away.
 Chandramohan, on understanding the relation between Meenakshi and Murugan, approaches Mallayya to get them married.
 Also Vasu wants Mallayya to marry Gowri, his elder daughter.
 One night Mallayya reveals his story to Vasu, whom he had assaulted with sword in a bid to escape years back.
 Unnithan had got Veeru, a Kannadiga street urchin, who understood not a single world in Malayalam.
 Unnithan and his family took care of him well and treated him as their own son.
-One day, in middle of a trip, Unnithan gets into an argument with Kattapilly Kuruppu, who tries to snatch the suitcase consisting of a huge amount of money.
-In an attempt to save Unnithan Veeru attacks Kuruppu and on the advice of Unnithan, runs away with the bag.
-But on hearing the cry of Unnithan, he comes back to see that Unnithan is severely wounded as attacked by Kattapilly Nagendran, son of Kuruppu.
+One day, in middle of a trip, Unnithan gets into an argument with Nagendran's father Kuruppu, who tries to snatch the suitcase consisting of a huge amount of money.
+In an attempt to save Unnithan, Veeru attacks Kuruppu and on the advice of Unnithan, runs away with the bag.
+But on hearing a sound of Unnithan, he comes back to see that Unnithan is severely wounded as attacked by Nagendran.
 Kuruppu, then calls up people and tells them that it is Veeru who had killed Unithan, making him run for life.
-In an attempt to save himself, he assaults Vasu and jumps into river.
+In an attempt to save himself, he stabs Vasu on his leg.
 The police inspector, who arrests him after a couple of days interrogates in Malayalam, and Veeru, who knows not a single word in Malayalam is confused, where by accepts his charges.
-But on realising that he is framed, he escapes from police.
-He also adds that it is Kattappilly Kuruppu, who is behind the crime.
+But on realising that he is framed, he escapes from police and jumps into a river.
+He also adds that it is revealed that Kuruppu is also behind the crime.
 Mallaya is also shocked to find Unnithan at the house of Chandramohan, who is alive, but now paralysed, who also had lost the ability to speak after the incident.